 The good news is that there are effective, evidence-based ways to teach math that can be used with your current curriculum.
-You can use these teaching practices to help each and every student learn math at all grade levels—from addition to algorithms.
+You can use these teaching practices to help every student learn math at all grade levels — from addition to algorithms.

 There are four elements that make up effective math teaching.

-What it is: Explicit instruction is a way of teaching that makes the learning process completely clear for students.
+is a way of teaching that makes the learning process completely clear for students.
 With explicit instruction, you model a skill and verbalize your thinking process, using clear and concise language.
-You give students opportunities for guided and independent practice—including practicing the new skill and also reviewing skills that they’ve learned in the past.
+You give students opportunities for guided and independent practice — including practicing the new skill and reviewing skills that they’ve learned in the past.
 You also give students quick feedback so they stay on track.

 Research has shown that using explicit math instruction can improve students’ ability to perform operations and solve word problems.